 2. Improving Mobility.

 Transportation or a lack thereof can impact anyone’s plans.
 Inability to be mobile can affect an individuals motivation and also sense of self.
-Funds from an individual’s Home Care Package can actually be used to organise transportation, whether it be for a carer to escort them or for a taxi/ Uber to drive them.
+Funds from an individual’s Home Care Package can actually be used to organise transportation if this is an assessed care need listed on their care plan, whether it be for a carer to escort them or for a taxi/ Uber to drive them.

 3. Following your passions and finding new hobbies.

-What is Mum passionate about?
-Does she love reading?
-Maybe she could join a book club.
-Does she love playing cards?
-See if she can organise a weekly card night.
-If she’s musical how about joining a choir?
+What is something you or your loved one are passionate about?
+Do you love reading?
+Maybe you could join a book club.
+Do you love playing cards?
+Could you organise a weekly card night?
+If you’re musical how about joining a choir?

 Volunteering is another great way of bringing meaning to your life and there are plenty of opportunities around.
 This way she has an opportunity to give back to others and in turn receive companionship herself.